 What if I don’t want to sell one of my pieces?

 - That’s fine.
-Just indicate on your application that the piece is not for sale and we will indicate this on the placard next to your artwork.
+Simply indicate on your application that the piece is not for sale and we will note this in the gallery next to your piece.

 How many pieces of art can I submit?

 - At least four (4) and no more than ten (10).What if I’m a new artist and I only have one or two or three?

 What if I’m a new artist and I only have one or two or three?

 - We suggest you take some time to build your body of work and submit when you have a minimum of four pieces available — perhaps the next exhibit will be a better fit for you.

 Does the artwork need to be an original, or may I submit a giclee/print/copy?